DANS-KNAW/easy-springfield/README.md

 changes all the videos under a given parent, so you can change collections and users at a time.
 Before making the actual changes you are requested to confirm.

+### Creating and deleting tickets
+For debugging purposes it is sometimes convenient to manually create authorization tickets for presentations.
+The `create-ticket` and `delete-ticket` enable you to do exactly that.
+You can optionally provided the ticket yourself and specify the number of seconds it must be valid.
+Viewing the list of current tickets is *not* supported.
+However, The Springfield Lenny service provides an HTML-based list for this at `http://yourstreamingserver:8080/lenny/acl/ticket`

 ### Deleting items
 You can delete videos, presentations and collections with the `delete` subcommand.
 Users cannot currently be deleted, even if they contain no resources anymore.
-This seems a bug in Springfield, as, over time it will inevitably result in an increasing number of unused "user" resources.
+This seems a bug in Springfield, as&mdash;over time&mdash;it will inevitably result in an increasing number of unused "user" resources.
 The `-r` option lets you include all the referenced resources in a delete action.
 This way you can delete a whole collection without first having to manually delete all the resources referenced by it.
 Again, the user is asked to confirm such a delete action.